 - The title slide.
 It’s a placeholder while you walk up on stage and wait for your time to start.

 - The team bios slide.
 Yes, you need photos of your smiling team with a couple of sentences that say how wonderful they are.
-But don’t even THINK about reading it or even naming names during a 3 minute presentation.
-(Exception: If one of your co-founders really is world famous, say so, quickly.
-I have had the joy of working with Philippe Kahn – creator of Turbo Pascal, the camera phone and many other innovations – and you can bet we told everyone who would listen that we had Philippe on the team for our start-up!)
+But don’t even think about reading it or naming names during a 3 minute presentation.
+(Exception: If one of your co-founders really is famous, mention them quickly.
+But only if the person actually does have a name that everyone in the audience will recognize.
+If he’s the leading researcher on some obscure branch of science but has a Nobel prize, say only, “Our chief scientist is a Nobel laureate.”)

 - The “ask” slide.
 Most accelerators, Angel groups, and VC’s require you to include a slide that tells the audience how much money you want to raise, and how you plan to spend it.
 So put it in, but don’t spend more than a few seconds on it.
 You’ll want to discuss this one-on-one when an investor is truly interested, and so will they.